Article

 In addition, uses are expanding beyond direct organizational purchases.
 For example, organizations can embed virtual cards as part of their payment experience for things like claims payments or travel credits.
 Virtual cards not only can increase rebate potential by capturing previously uncardable expenses, but they can also improve customer satisfaction by eliminating the wait for reimbursements or vouchers.

-Corporate credit cards still have a place in today’s ever-evolving B2B payment trends.
-The corporate credit card landscape is changing to accommodate new technology and business preferences – and virtual credit cards are playing an integral part of this transformation.
+Corporate credit cards still have a place in today’s changing B2B payment environment.
+The corporate credit card landscape is continuing to evolve to accommodate new technology and business preferences – and virtual credit cards are playing an integral part of this transformation.
 By offering unparalleled security, efficiency, convenience and transparency as well as increased rebate potential, virtual payments are redefining how businesses make payments.

-To adapt to the digitalization of B2B payments, organizations should look no further than their current corporate credit card program.
+To adapt to the digitization of B2B payments, organizations should look no further than their current corporate credit card program.

 Start of disclosure content